CansyLand/sticker-app/README.md

 Converts order list .xlsx tables to pdf shipment stickers.

-## Setup
+## Setup for deployment

-For deployment change package.json homepage to your url path.
+Change package.json homepage to your url path.
 Also rename .env.example to .env and update the variables.

 npm run build